-Fullerene Uses – The Comprehensive Overview
+Fullerene Uses and Applications – The Comprehensive Overview

 Despite their unusual name and their relatively short time on the research scene, there are many possible fullerene uses.
 These so called carbon allotropes (as well as graphite, graphene and diamond known to date) consist of carbon molecules in the form of various shapes as hollow sphere, tube or ellipsoid.
 This fact made them very interesting for science and industries, as the other known allotropes have many various commercial uses.
 Based on the molecular shape, these molecules could be divided into spherical (also called buckminsterfullerenes or buckyballs) and cylindrical (termed as nanotubes or buckytubes).
 Due to their features, buckyballs and buckytubes have been intensively examined especially for their possible technical applications in nanotechnology, material science and electronics but also in pharmaceutical and cosmetic industry and last but not least in medicine.